saifazmi/BlockAge/README.md

 #### Unit
 - Transitions don't work if unit doesn't spawn at (0,0)
+- If boxed in the unit stops moving and the game crashes.

 #### Renderer
 - ~~Route lines don't draw from the route start, but from the 2nd node~~